Office of Admissions and Recruitment

 Admission requirements and criteria are subject to change.

-As a first-year student at UW-Stevens Point, you participate in a one-day STAR (Student Transition, Advising and Registration) orientation event.
+As a first-year student at UW-Stevens Point, you participate in a one-day orientation event.
 During this event, you learn how to quickly and easily adapt to university life by getting to know UW-Stevens Point’s customs, traditions, curricula, policies, and services.
-You meet with an academic adviser and prepare your class schedule for your first semester.
-You also meet with upper-class students and other new students in small discussion groups.

-We encourage guests to attend STAR with you.
-Your guests receive presentations by UW-Stevens Point faculty and staff on a variety of topics like tutoring and transition programs, academic and career advising, financial aid opportunities, and interact with a campus resource panel.
+We encourage guests to attend orientation with you.
+Your guests receive presentations by UW-Stevens Point faculty and staff on a variety of topics to assist aiding in your transition to campus.
 You and your guests will also get to enjoy lunch in our dining facility at no additional cost to you.
 For more information, please contact us by email or call us at 715-346-2441.
-You may also visit the Office of Admissions and Recruitment located in Room 102, Student Services Center.
+You may also visit the Office of Admissions and Recruitment located in the Welcome Center - 2108 Fourth Ave.

-If you are a transfer student or nontraditional student, you may get additional information about our Transfer STAR events by emailing our office or calling us at 715-346-2441.
+If you are a transfer student or nontraditional student, you may get additional information about our Transfer Orientation events by emailing our office or calling us at 715-346-2441.

 If you are a high school graduate and want to take a limited number of courses, and you are not seeking a degree, you may apply through the UW System Special Student Application.

 If you are a qualified high school student who wishes to take university courses while still enrolled in high school, you may be permitted to do so on a space-available basis.
 You will need to submit a UW-Stevens Point Early College Credit Program (ECCP) application and an official high school transcript.
 Additional information is available on the Admissions website.
 You may also contact your high school counselor or the UW-Stevens Point Office of Admissions and Recruitment for more information.